pulibrary/pdc_describe/architecture-decisions/0004-Serialization.md

 * We will make additional serialization formats external to the `Work`.
 * All serializations, including DataCite,  will be stored in PDCSerialization module.
 * All serializations, including DataCite, will accept a work and produce the correct output for their expected system.
-* `metadata` is not tied to a specific serialization, but will contains enough data that it can be serialized to DataCite on demand.
+* `metadata` is not tied to a specific serialization, but will contain enough data that it can be serialized to DataCite on demand.

 ## Consequences